prawees/marmoset_project/README.md

 ### 7. Use SAM Model to Segment Data

 The bounding boxes (bboxes) obtained from YOLOv8 is then used in the SAM model for segmentation.
-The "for" loop in the script loops through all the images in the training dataset and detects marmosets with YOLOv8.
+The "for" loop in the script loops through all the images in the testing dataset and detects marmosets with YOLOv8.
 The bboxes to generate masks with SAM, and saves the output images with segmentation to `output_path`.

 ### Requirements
 To run this project, you need the following: